 Youth Prize includes:

-- Round-trip airfare from within the United States or Canada to Portland, Maine, for the winner and one parent/legal guardian;
+- Round-trip coach airfare from within the United States or Canada to Portland, Maine or to Costa Rica if the Teen Week in Costa Rica camp is selected;

-- 5-night hotel accommodations (standard room, double occupancy) for winner and his/her parent/guardian;
+- Hotel accommodations (standard room, double occupancy) during the program;

 The total ARV of all Prizes available to be won: $17,000 USD.